-There are 10 backcountry camping spots at White Sands – and you can’t reserve them.
-We arrived on the Saturday of a three day weekend.
-One of those few times a year when entrance to federal parks is free.
+There are 10 backcountry camping spots at White Sands; but you can’t reserve them.
+We arrived on the Saturday of a three day weekend — one of those few times a year when entrance to federal parks is free.
 I flipped through coffee table books in the visiter center while Quin waited to talk with a ranger.
 I doubted that we would be able to secure one of the few available backcountry permits – it was already late afternoon when we pulled into the parking lot.
 Back home in Washington, you’d literally have to sleep outside ranger stations to even have a chance of getting backcountry permits for most popular trails.
 But as I walked up to the counter to meet Quin, I overheard the ranger asking him to choose between multiple available spots.

 I couldn’t believe it!
 How could we be this lucky?
 Perhaps this is redemption for our previously failed night of spoon excavation?
 Then my heart sank – something must be wrong.
 Perhaps all the photographs I’d seen were photoshopped.
 Or we weren’t where I thought we were.
 There was no other explanation.
 Where was everyone?

 Driving into the park it looked like a continuum of the roads we had taken to get there.
-And then gradually, without warning, the pavement slowly faded under a layer of fine white sand until it completely disappeared, and just like that, we found ourselves in another world.
+Then, gradually, without warning, the pavement slowly faded under a layer of fine white sand until it completely disappeared.
+Just like that, we found ourselves in another world.
 Great wave-like dunes of glistening gypsum sand rolled out in every direction.
 The light reflecting off the sugar white sand was blinding and almost too beautiful to look at.

-On a map Texas was the half way point on our cross-country road trip.
+On our map, Texas was the half way point on our cross-country road trip.
 But in my mind, it was just the beginning.

 I’ll be back I’m sure.
 After all, it’s a huge state, and I only saw a very small, very well trodden corner of it.
 Next time I’ll visit Big Ben, and put aside more time to get off the beaten trail.
 Next time, I’ll find the Texas that stole a little peace of my heart when I was four years old.

 It was surreal standing here again.
 On the same beach, in the same small town, thousands of miles from home.
 The last time I was here I had been working for Santa Rosa County.
 The goal was to bring attention to the small county as a rising adventure travel destination.
 I had been hesitant to take the job.
-I’d never heard of Santa Rosa, or any place in it.
-No one had.
-And in the end maybe that’s why I accepted.
+I’d never heard of Santa Rosa, or any place in it — no one had.
+In the end, maybe that’s why I accepted.
 Few locations have surprised me the way the panhandle had.
 I felt a connection—a strange nostalgia—that was almost disconcerting in its persistence.
 I remember picturing a different life for myself.
 Past and future.
-And yet, I never expected to be back.
+Yet, I never expected to be back.

 Want More?!
 Check Out: Sand, Sun, & Fun In The “Real Florida”